Ricks-Lab/ups-utils/README.md

 no color markup codes.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.
 The threshold and script definitions must be made in the config.py file using *config.py.template* as a template.
 The logger is enabled with the *--debug* option.
+The *--ltz* option will result in the use of the local time zone in the monitor window and logs.
+This will be the local time of where the app is running, not the location of the UPS.
+The default is UTC.

 ### ups-mon